dw-flyingw/HPE-Nvidia-Vista-3D/rancher/RANCHER_SETUP.md

 ## Storage Options

 - **Local Path Provisioner (recommended for single-node clusters)**
-  The bootstrap script installs it automatically when using `--storage-class local-path`.
-This avoids the complexity of Longhorn (which requires `open-iscsi` and shared mount propagation).
+  The bootstrap script installs it automatically when using `--storage-class local-path`, relying on the bundled `./rancher/local-path-storage.yaml`.
+This avoids the complexity of Longhorn (which requires `open-iscsi` and shared mount propagation) and gives us a reproducible manifest even when the control plane is offline.

 - **Longhorn (advanced)**
   If you prefer Longhorn, install it through Rancher Apps or Helm *before* running the bootstrap script, then invoke the script with `--storage-class longhorn --install-storage=false`.
 Ensure `/` is mounted with `rshared` propagation and `open-iscsi` is active on every node.

 - **Static hostPath PVs**
   For one-off demos you can create static PVs and point the chart to them, but the bootstrap automation assumes a dynamic storage class.

+---

+## Diagnostics & Recovery

+- Capture cluster state quickly with `./rancher/diagnostics.sh > /tmp/vista3d-diag.log`.
+Share the log when asking for help; it includes RKE2 services, storage readiness, DNS, iptables, and Rancher reachability.
+- If `local-path-provisioner` crashes (e.g., `i/o timeout` fetching `local-path-config`), rerun `./rancher/bootstrap_vista3d.sh --install-storage` to reapply the bundled manifest and wait for readiness.
+You can also manually apply it with `kubectl apply -f ./rancher/local-path-storage.yaml`.
+- After repairing storage, verify PVC bindings before reapplying the Vista3D manifest: `kubectl get pvc -n vista3d`.

 ---